LinJiang18/COP-Proj-Main/README.md

 # COP5570 Spring 2024 Team Project: P2P Gomoku Game
-## Group members: Dahai Yu, Lin Jiang, Shuai Wang
+## Group members: Lin Jiang, Dahai Yu

 ## Working Condition
 This demo is based on UDP protocol, and works only when